 The D+ and D- signal lines can be routed directly to their respective pins on the USB connector or cable (for hard-wired applications).
 No additional resistors, capacitors, or magnetic components are required as the D+ and D- drivers have controlled slew rate and output impedance intended to match with the characteristic impedance of the USB cable.
-The USB specifications indicate that the D+/D- traces between the microcontroller and USB connector should add no more than 1 ns of one-way propagation delay.
-This imposes a maximum PCB D+/D- trace length limitation of about 19 cm or less, for a fully compliant USB application.
-In addition to meeting the overall trace length limit, the D+ and D- traces should be routed parallel to each other and be designed in a symmetric way (For example: equal lengths with equal parasitic capacitance values).
+See the USB specifications for the impedance matching requirements.